lifetyme2/tbs/README.md

 # tbs

-i am learning to code via the gymnasium & my ill be posting my assignments here for sampling. so far i have learned basic html and basic styling through css im need a better grasp of utilizing things like inline, block & padding to style & adjust
+i am learning to code via the gymnasium & i'll be posting my assignments here for sampling. so far i have learned basic html and basic styling through css im need a better grasp of utilizing things like inline, block & padding to style & adjust